-The close: TSX ends barely lower; S&P 500, Dow set record closing highs
+The close: TSX slips with financials, miners; S&P 500, Dow set record closing highs

-Canada’s main stock index ended barely lower on Tuesday, with a sharp jump in shares of Shaw Communications Inc on deals to sell data centers and buy wireless airwaves was offset by losses for financial stocks and some base metal miners.
+Canada’s main stock index inched lower on Tuesday, weighed by slips among heavyweight financial stocks and losses for some base metal miners, while Shaw Communications Inc gained after deals to sell its data center business and buy wireless airwaves.

+Shaw was the most influential gainer on the index, ending up 3.1 per cent at C$29.42 after saying it would sell its ViaWest subsidiary for $1.675-billion, while the majority-owner of the company that sold Shaw the spectrum, Quebecor Inc, also gained 3.1 per cent, to C$41.86.

+The telecom group lost 0.5 per cent, with BCE Inc down 0.7 per cent at C$59.45, after the departing head of the country’s telecom and broadcast regulator said his as-yet unnamed replacement may have to intervene in wireless markets to stoke competition.

 Tech recovery sends Wall St to records with Fed next